Find out what it takes to be a police officer.

 How to become a police officer (PCDA, DHEP and DiPP routes)

 We currently offer three entry routes to becoming a police officer:

 1. Police Constable Degree Apprenticeship (PCDA)

-The entry route to becoming a patrol officer is through the Police Constable Degree Apprenticeship (PCDA).
+There are currently two entry routes to becoming a patrol officer and one of these is through the Police Constable Degree Apprenticeship (PCDA).

 To apply you must have a minimum of a Level 3 qualification (2 x A Levels) or equivalent, which must be uploaded with your application